 All interested individuals in the Texas Medical Center and throughout Houston are invited to attend.
 All lectures are held at 12 noon in the Onstead Auditorium of M.D.
 Anderson Hospital (see directions) and lunch is provided.

-Each year students from Baylor College of Medicine and the University of Texas participate in an elective History of Medicine course.
-Baylor's elective is under the direction of H. Tristam Engelhardt, Jr., Ph.D., M.D. and the University of Texas Houston School of Medicine course is run by Thomas Cole, Ph.D.
+Each year students from Baylor College of Medicine and The University of Texas participate in an elective History of Medicine course.
+Baylor's elective is under the direction of Roger J. Zoorob, M.D., M.P.H., and The University of Texas Houston School of Medicine course is run by Thomas Cole, Ph.D.
 In addition to attending the monthly lectures students may write an essay pertaining to some aspect of the History of Medicine.
 The two best papers (one from each school) are presented at the January meeting.
 Many of the papers are submitted to national contests such as the William B. Bean essay contest of the American Osler Society.

 The monthly speakers are usually faculty members of Baylor College of Medicine, Rice University, The University of Texas Health Science Center at Houston, or the University of Houston.
 Each year an outstanding national speaker is invited to give the John P. McGovern lecture at an annual banquet supported by a generous grant from the John P. McGovern Foundation.
 Dr. McGovern had a ong time interest in medical history and was one of the founders of the American Osler Society.